oatlog/oatlog/doc/report/main.typ

 practice function dependencies are only derived from actual egglog-language-level functions, so there is always a single value column which also is the last column in a relation.

-The hashbrown#footnote[https://github.com/rust-lang/hashbrown]/SwissTable hashmap uses open addressing, storing both an array of 8-bit integers and an array of key value pairs.
+The hashbrown @hashbrown/SwissTable @swisstable hashmap uses open addressing, storing both an array of 8-bit integers and an array of key value pairs.
 The 8-bit integer has 1 bit indicating whether the slot is empty or a tombstone, while the remaining 7 bits come from the hash of the key in the corresponding slot.
 Lookups use 128-bit SIMD against the array of 8-bit integers to do filtered linear probing in the key-value array with a $1/2^7 = 1/128$ false positive rate.

 Earlier in its development, Oatlog used static B+tree indexes @algorithmica_strees, but we eventually switched to hashbrown/SwissTable-based hashmaps.
 BTrees and related data structures are